LLNL/fudge/doc/sphinx/externals.rst

 External Packages used in Fudge
 ===============================

-Fudge depends on some stand-alone packages that are also maintained by the LLNL Computational Nuclear Physics group.
+Fudge depends on some stand-alone packages that are also maintained by the LLNL Nuclear Data and Theory group.
 These 'external' packages are distributed with Fudge but have their own source tree and documentation.

 pqu